OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadParcelsFromHydroBase/ReadParcelsFromHydroBase.md

 Therefore, relationships are circular and provide a cross-reference between data objects.
 The above data are used when processing specific model data files and logic is implemented to ensure that irrigated land is counted only once, regardless of overlapping parcel/supply relationships.
-Model data files are organized by model location and therefore processing logic typically loops through the list of model locations and accesses other data objects as needed.
+Model data files are organized by model location and therefore processing logic typically iterates through the list of model locations and accesses other data objects as needed.

 ### Processing Logic ###